needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Can pan by holding down middle mouse button in the Viewport and moving the mouse.
 1. Can pan by holding down Ctrl + Alt + LeftClick (Command + Option + LeftClick on macOS) and moving the mouse.
-1. Can zoom in and out with the mouse wheel.
+1. Can zoom in and out with the mouse wheel, unless this is explicitly disabled via the "Disable Viewport Zooming via Mouse Wheel/Trackpad" option.
 1. Can zoom in and out by holding down Alt + RightClick and moving the mouse right and left.
 1. Zoom and pan are remembered per-document.
 1. Zoom and pan are restored after Domain Reload or Window reload.
 They are reset when opening/creating a new document.